GitMarco27/marcosanguineti-website/content/post/pythonflow/index.md

 ---
-title: Pythonflow: From Eager to Graph Python Programming
+title: Pythonflow - From Eager to Graph Python Programming
 subtitle: An overview of the Spotify library

 # Summary for listings and search engines